Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Demonstrate in-depth understanding of how values are shaped by time and how historical forces lead to a change in values

-- Ability to write a research report based upon primary sources
+- Have the ability to write a research report based upon primary sources